 Step 2: add strips of newspaper, shredded eggshell cartons, cardboard bits and a bit of finished compost or aged manure into your worm bin.
 Throw in a handful of crushed eggshells too.
 This will help your little buddies with any digestion issues.
 Also, they don't have teeth so the eggshells help them "grind" their food.

 Using a squirt bottle, completely moisten the contents of your bin.
 Those worms must stay hydrated!
-While you're at it, mix yourself up a margarita, errr, glass of water as well!
+While you're at it, mix yourself up a

 Step 3: get your little friends settled into their new digs.
 Unfortunately, those wonderful guys at White Elephant only had a few red wigglers, and I wiped them out, so I am about 928 worms short.
 That's right, you need 1000 of these guys to start out your bin.
 That's about a pound.
 I started with what I had and a friend of mine hooked me up with a "worm guy" so I can get my fellas some roommates.